isomerpages/sfa-foodsecurity/example-resources/videos/_posts/2021-05-05-post-cooking-with-local-produce.md

 date: 2021-05-05
 permalink: /videos/localproducerecipes
 ---

-### Add on a touch of freshness to your meals with local produce
+### Add a touch of freshness to your meals with local produce

 ##### SFA x Singapore Chefs' Association Recipes